BartekCupial/gym-pogs/README.md

 ## POGS Environment

-The goal of the environment is to find and reach the target node in the partially observable graph, given the list of edges, current node and target node.
+The goal of the environment is to find and reach the target node in the partially observable graph, given the information about currently visible part of the graph, current node and target node.
 The agent has to plan and systematically explore graph to find the target node.

 Observation:
+- adjacency matrix
+- current node, target node
 - list of edges
-- current node, target node

 Action space:
 - label of the node we want to travel to